pedrovgs/Renderers/README.md

 Usage
 -----

-To use Renderers library and get your ListView working you only have to follow three steps:
+To use Renderers Android library and get your ListView working you only have to follow three steps:

 * 1. Create your renderer or renderers extending ```Renderer<T>``.
 Inside your renderers you will have to implement some methods to inflate the layout you want to render and implement the rendering algorithm.

 ```java
 public abstract class VideoRenderer extends Renderer<Video> {